 Skin problems

-With a high risk of radiation toxicity, debate about its role in improving quality of life for mesothelioma patients is ongoing.
-Its damage to cell DNA to kill cancer cells affects cancer cells more severely than normal cells, but side effects from the death of healthy cells are still common.
+Its high risk of radiation toxicity has sparked debate.
+It concerns its role in improving mesothelioma patients’ quality of life.
+Its damage to cell DNA kills cancer cells.
+It affects cancer cells more than normal ones.
+But, side effects from the death of healthy cells are common.
 Early recognition and management care can help prevent long-term issues.

 Radiation therapy in the chest may cause pleural effusions.
 This buildup of fluid between the lungs and the chest wall can cause chest pain and shortness of breath.
-Research indicates pleural effusions occur on the same side of the chest receiving radiation in 67% of cancer patients, likely when inflammation and tissue scarring cause blockages.
+Research shows that radiation causes pleural effusions in 67% of cancer patients.
+The effusions occur on the same side of the chest.
+This likely results from inflammation and scarring that block drainage.

 Free Webinar: Treating Peritoneal Mesothelioma